 Developing a certification program for professional irrigation consultants has been an ongoing issue for several years, with members passionate—both pro and con.
 If a certification test is to be created, the specific skills and knowledge necessary to be an irrigation consultant must be clearly defined.
 To meet the objective, the Certification Committee recommended a credible and defensible job analysis be developed to help define the specific criteria upon which a test can be formulated.

 Their committee’s extensive report was presented to the Board of Governors at the May 2015 meeting, with an updated report given at the October 2015 Board meeting.
 The proposal to proceed with the creation of a job analysis, with the assistance of an outside professional and in cooperation with the Irrigation Association Certification Board of Governors was unanimously approved.
-It is expected the job analysis will be completed mid-year 2016.
+The job analysis was completed mid-year 2016.
+The committee is currently continuing their work in developing the approved certification program.

 - Partner Program